atodorov/atodorov.github.com/content/_posts/2013-10-11-fedora-20-gnome-3-dot-10-test-day-post-mortem.markdown

 [GNOME #709799](https://bugzilla.gnome.org/show_bug.cgi?id=709799).
 The default keyboard layout will be Bulgarian (traditional phonetic) aka bg+phonetic.

-{% blockquote %}
     (16,13,26) rtcm: atodorov: are you bulgarian and/or live in bulgaria?
     (16,14,20) rtcm: atodorov: if yes, I wanted to know which keyboard layout most people expect there to be the default (16,16,34) atodorov: rtcm: I'm a Bulgarian, however I can't tell which one.
 Both Phonetic and standard (BDS) are common (16,16,54) atodorov: a safe bet is to go with phonetic I guess.
     (16,19,46) rtcm: atodorov: can you tell me which one is it in XKB terms? is it "bg", "bg+bas_phonetic" or "bg+phonetic" ?
     (16,20,51) rtcm: they're labeled as "Bulgarian", "Bulgarian (new phonetic)" and "Bulgarian (traditional phonetic)" (16,21,30) atodorov: bg+phonetic is the traditional phonetic (16,22,04) atodorov: bg labeled as "Bulgarian" is the standard one I guess.
 Here we call it BDS after the standardization institute
     (16,22,34) atodorov: bg+bas_phonetic is created from the Bulgarian Academy of Science and is not very popular as far as I know.
 I've never seen it in use
     (16,23,15) rtcm: atodorov: all I want to know is what most people would expect? like what does windows do by default? that's a good bet
     (16,27,46) atodorov: rtcm: I'm just being told that new Windows releases use yet another layout by default, which is like phonetic but with some characters in new places and people don't like that
     (16,27,53) atodorov: my safe bet goes to bg+phonetic (16,29,05) rtcm: ok, thanks
-{% endblockquote %}

 It is a rare occasion when you get to make a decision that affects a large group of people and I hope you don't hate me for that!